ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/social-sharing.md

 ## Add a Button

 The first thing we will do is add a sharing button to the top of our `AppTastingNotes` modal component, to the left of the cancel button.
 We will also include stubs for the computed properties and methods that we need.
+While we are in the `setup()` routine, let's reorganize the return object so like items are grouped together.

 ```html
 <template>